OpenGrow-Box/.github/profile/README.md

 ### CresControl is Now Compatible with OpenGrowBox!
 Take advantage of CresControl to elevate your growing experience.

 ### Plug-and-Play Solution in Progress

 We are actively working on a **Plug-and-Play Solution** for effortless setup:
-- Current status: Halfway Done ✅
+- Current status: Done ✅
-- Device Integration: Coming Soon 🎉
+- Device Integration: Done ✅

 ### Cannabis Social Club Solution
 - Fully Dynamic Integration ✅
 - Unlimited Room Configurations ✅